gtudorache2/Direct-Democracy/README.md

 # DD
-Direct Democracy system on the Ethereum blocchain...
+Direct Democracy system on the Ethereum blockhain...

 The backend is written in Solidity, the frontend is written in Javascript with a hint of PHP and it includes :
 - A law system